graphite-project/graphite-web/docs/config-carbon.rst

 'blocked' so as to use less ambiguous language, and remove possible connotations associated with those terms.

-The capabilities have been renamed as of this point, but he existing ``whitelist.conf`` and ``blacklist.conf`` will still be functional for the time being.
+The capabilities have been renamed as of this point, but the existing ``whitelist.conf`` and ``blacklist.conf`` will still be functional for the time being.

 Additionally, the ``USE_WHITELIST`` flag in carbon.conf will still be respected,